Dream Extreme Oreo Cheesecake

 • Preheat oven to 350 degrees F.

-• Prepare a 10-inch cake pan spraying it with non-stick baking spray and placing a parchment circle on the bottom.
+• Prepare a 10-inch cake pan with non-stick baking spray and place a parchment circle on the bottom.
 Grease the sides and top of the parchment paper.
 Set aside.

 CHOCOLATE CAKE LAYER: